Companies of all sizes and in all industries use Sourcegraph universal code search to solve big code problems.

 Sourcegraph is an ingrained part of my daily process at SoFi.
 With Sourcegraph, our engineers can understand all of the repercussions of committing a change to a service that is exposed to other services.SoFi adopts Sourcegraph to manage hundreds of microservices

 Identify incident root causes with confidence, improve production stability, and reduce the time to recovery.
 Find breaking changes, with diff and commit search returning all matching search results to identify everywhere a pattern, package, or API is used.
 Mitigate tech security and compliance risks with saved searches to alert for known vulnerabilities and risky code changes.
-Campaigns then automate the process of fixing, merging, and deploying the necessary changes across codebases.
+Then, use Batch Changes to automate the process of fixing, merging, and deploying the necessary changes across codebases.

 Sourcegraph’s search gave us confidence because we knew we wouldn't overlook anything.
 Sourcegraph returns all search results, it doesn’t drop or elide them.Quantcast adopts Sourcegraph for large-scale refactoring